Super rematch: Hill burned Bucs repeatedly in 1st meeting | Times Leader

 The Chiefs scored on three of their first four possessions and led 17-0 before the Bucs crossed midfield.
 The margin could have been even greater had Tampa’s defense not forced a field goal after Kansas City ran two plays from the 1-yard line.

-Davis knocked down Kelce’s pass to Mahomes, a .
+Davis knocked down Kelce’s pass to Mahomes, a nifty trick play that started when Mahomes flipped to Hill, who pitched to Kelce, who expected to find Mahomes open in the end zone.
 It was Davis’ best play of the afternoon.

 Kansas City settled for the chip-shot field goal on the opening possession.
 Mahomes and Co. had a chance to extend their 17-0 lead early in the second, but Shaq Barrett stripped the quarterback on a first-and-goal play from the 8 and forced the Chiefs’ lone turnover.